radius-project/docs/docs/content/guides/author-apps/kubernetes/howto-yaml-base-support/index.md

 ### Step 4: Deploy your container

-1. Deploy your application with the command:
+Deploy your application with the command:

     ```bash
-    rad deploy app.bicep -a migrate-demo
+    rad deploy app.bicep -a demo-migrate
     ```

 2. Your console output should look similar to: